Can you cancel my payment?

 Where can I find details about my transaction history?

-To view your complete transaction history, including any potential purchases, please see this article for details.
+To view your complete transaction history, please see this article for details.

 Can I use Venmo to buy or sell merchandise, goods, or services?